fusioncharts/dev_centre_docs/fusiontime/getting-started/change-default-aggregation.md

 Take a look at the chart shown below:

-{% embed_ftChart binning-sample-on-column-chart %}
+{% embed_ftChart binning-not-applied-sample-on-column-chart %}

 You can see the data bins moving from {sequence of bins}

-A developer can always modify this, by specifying the multipliers for each time unit in an array format.
-For example,
+You can always modify this, by specifying the multipliers for each time unit in an array format.
+Refer to the code below:
-xAxis:

 ```json
 {